 “But surely all this extra tech just means more things can go wrong?” you say.
 Don’t worry, we’ve covered all this and more in our Audi Reliability post.

 Still interested?
 Check out our review of the Audi Tech Pack for more details on some of Audi’s most important optional extras.
+We've also explained what Audi S Tronic and what Audi quattro is.
 Alternatively, if you want the best balance between affordability and features, why not read more about Audi’s most popular trim, the S Line?